Lead Auditor ISO 45001:2018 Training – 5 Days Virtual Classroom

 It is essential that personnel involved in the development, implementation and auditing of Occupational Health and Safety (OHS) Management Systems understand and can audit against standards such as ISO 45001.

 It is also necessary to be able to liaise appropriately with Certification Bodies and to represent your organisation when auditing suppliers.
-IRCA certified auditors conduct audits in a professional, thorough and fair manner against regulatory or OHS Management Standards.
+IRCA and Exemplar Global certified auditors conduct audits in a professional, thorough and fair manner against regulatory or OHS Management Standards.

-This intensive 5-day CQI_IRCA* certified course will evaluate and focus on the requirements of ISO 45001 in detail and will demonstrate good auditing practice that reflects best in class.
+This intensive 5-day Exemplar Global and CQI_IRCA* certified course will evaluate and focus on the requirements of ISO 45001 in detail and will demonstrate good auditing practice that reflects best in class.

 Learn how to Effectively perform internal, supplier and third party audits of OHS management systems.
-On completion of the examination and continuous assessment delegates will receive a certificate of achievement that satisfies the formal training requirement for certification as a CQI/IRCA auditor or lead auditor.
+On completion of the examination and continuous assessment delegates will receive a certificate of achievement that satisfies the formal training requirement for certification as an Exemplar Global and CQI/IRCA auditor or lead auditor.

 * (Chartered Quality Institute and International Register of Certificated Auditors)